 - Keep an eye on the donuts in the oven.
 Mine are ready at exactly 10 minutes, if your oven runs hot they may only need 8-9 minutes.

 - Store these donuts in an air-tight container on the counter.
-Homemade donuts can dry out quickly and are best enjoyed within 1-2 days of making them.
+Homemade donuts can dry out quickly, so they are best enjoyed within 1-2 days of making them.

 Other donut recipes to try